Marilyn vos Savant - the world's highest IQ

 If you are here, you are probably looking for the answer to the question: what is the world's highest IQ, and who scored the biggest IQ in history?
 What is the world record in this category?

-The highest IQ test result that Marilyn vos Savant achieved (and she was tested many times) was 228!
+The highest IQ test result that Marilyn Vos Savant achieved (and she took tests many times) was 228!

 If you think she belongs to the group of brilliant scientists or Nobel prize winners, I am sorry to inform you that she is an American columnist and writer.
 And what characterizes her best is the following quote: